cb-42/AnNOTEator/README.md

 Our requirements.txt file has a list of the Python library dependencies needed to run our Python scripts and Jupyter notebooks.
 Due to differing version dependencies in the model training and audio inference portions of the workflow, two environments are recommended.

 Note that
-- if you wish to use the Python `Spleeter` library for audio data preparation there are additional dependencies, such as `ffmpeg`, as noted [here](https://pypi.org/project/spleeter/).
+- If you wish to use the Python `Spleeter` library for audio data preparation there are additional dependencies, such as `ffmpeg`, as noted [here](https://pypi.org/project/spleeter/).
-- if you wish to get the pdf output from the pipline, [Musescore software](https://musescore.org/en/download) is required to be installed beforehand.
+- If you wish to get the pdf output from the pipline, [MuseScore software](https://musescore.org/en/download) is required to be installed beforehand.

 ## Docker image